MadParrotCrewNFT/madparrotcrew.com/README.md

 # serve with hot reload at localhost:3000 (dev mode)
 $ npm run dev

-# generate static project (build production mode files)
+# generate static project (build files for production mode)
 $ npm run generate

-# build for production and launch server (use this to run production mode)
+# build for production and launch server (local production mode)
 $ npm run start

-# build for production and deploy it to the remote gh-pages (GitHub Pages) branch (make sure all local changes have been pushed & your local git status is clean before running)
-$ npm run deploy
 ```

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).
+## Project details

+- The website will automatically deploy via a GitHub action on every push to the `master` branch
+- The website is built using [Nuxt 2](https://nuxtjs.org), TypeScript & SCSS and various other dependencies found in `package.json`